 2. One method proposes to use the Ciphered SIB approach that is used for broadcast of assistance data for positioning.
 SA2 would like to additionally get feedback on this from SA3 and RAN3 from security and NGAP impact perspective, respectively.

-SA3 observations and responses to Alternative#4 as presented by TR23.700-25, Annex A:

-General:
+SA3 response on Alternative#4:

-SA3 concludes that the RAN Time Synchronization information provided to the UE regarding 5GS clock quality needs to be confidentiality, integrity and replay protected.
+SA3 would like to inform that a potential solution for the RAN Time Synchronization information provided to the UE regarding 5GS clock quality is required to be confidentiality protected for ensuring the secrecy, integrity protected for tamper detection and replay protected to prevent e.g., from packet injection.

-Observations and Detailed Responses:
+Alternative #4 may be similar solution to the broadcast of assistance data for positioning.
+The currently specified ciphered SIB for LTE positioning assistance data (like Alternative #4) only provides confidentiality protection.
+If Alternative #4 is selected by SA2, then it needs to be enhanced to meet the above security requirements.

+Additional observations on Alternative #4:

-(A) The alternative#4 does not foresee any time stamping of time sensitive information.
-This time stamping could be further used for support of anti-replay protection.
+(A) The Alternative #4 does not foresee any time stamping of time sensitive information.
+Therefore Alternative #4 does not protect against replay attacks.

 (B): The UE registration procedure is the pre-requisite for the deployment of the ciphering keys.
 The existing UE registration procedure needs to be enhanced such this covers the key-distribution between TSCTSF and AMF.

-(C): There may be a similar solution for the broadcast of assistance data for positioning.
-The currently specified ciphered SIB for LTE positioning assistance data (Alternative #4) only provides confidentiality protection.
-If this method is selected, then it needs to be enhanced to meet the above security requirements.
-However, if the requirements for the two types of solutions (broadcast assistance and Alternative #4) end up being different, then the requirements for Alternative #4 need further analysis.

-(D): Given the fact that Alternative #4 is not clearly described, it is not clear if all the information elements needed for the TSCTSF to provide the ciphered message are available to the TSCTSF.
+(C): Given the fact that Alternative #4 is not clearly described, it is not clear if all the information elements needed for the TSCTSF to provide the ciphered message are available to the TSCTSF.
 Specifically, the procedure for key generation by TSCTSF is not shown in Figure A.1.4.1.2-1.

-(E): Any type of ciphering, integrity or replay protection is contributing on UE side to performance overhead.
+(D): Any type of ciphering, integrity or replay protection is contributing on UE side to performance overhead.

-(F): Attackers may target the availability of the protected SIB information which may result into failure to integrity or due to altered ciphertext at the UE side.
+(E): Attackers may target the availability of the protected SIB information which may result into failure to integrity or due to altered ciphertext at the UE side.
 Functional requirements for UE behavior at failure is missing.

-(G): The provision of time sensitive information via common control channels, as proposed by alternative #4, might add risk vectors such as unavailability attacks which aim to degrade performance requirements for time sensitive information.
+(F): The provision of time sensitive information via common control channels, as proposed by alternative #4, might add risk vectors such as unavailability attacks which aim to degrade performance requirements specific to time sensitive information.

 2 Actions